Teddy Pendergrass: Later solo career: 1983–2008

-Pendergrass did a concert at the Wiltern Theater in Los Angeles on February 14, 2002, titled "The Power of Love".
+Pendergrass performed at a concert, titled "The Power of Love", at the Wiltern Theater in Los Angeles on February 14, 2002.
 The concert became the album From Teddy, With Love, which was released on the Razor & Tie record label later that year.
 It was his second (after Live!
 Coast to Coast) and final live album.
-Clips of the concert, in particular his performance of his comeback song "Joy" can still be seen on YouTube.
+Clips of the concert, in particular his performance of his comeback song "Joy" can be seen on YouTube.
 In later years, "Wake Up Everybody", on which Pendergrass was lead vocalist on the 1975 Harold Melvin & The Blue Notes hit, was covered by a diverse range of acts from Simply Red to Patti LaBelle and was chosen as a rallying cry during the 2004 Presidential campaign by Kenneth "Babyface" Edmonds to mobilize voters.
 Additionally, Little Brother, Kanye West, Cam'ron, Twista, Ghostface, Tyrese Gibson, 9th Wonder, DMX and DJ Green Lantern have utilized his solo work.

 In 2006, Pendergrass announced his retirement from the music business.
 In 2007, he briefly returned to performing to participate in Teddy 25: A Celebration of Life, Hope & Possibilities, a 25th anniversary awards ceremony that marked Pendergrass's crash, but also raised money for his charity, The Teddy Pendergrass Alliance, and honored those who helped Pendergrass since the accident.